 The University of Washington libraries comprise one of the largest research library systems in North America, with a collection of nearly six million cataloged volumes, more than fifty thousand currently received serial titles, and several million items in other formats.
 The Built Environments Library in Gould Hall holds the primary collection of materials on the subjects of architecture, construction management, landscape architecture, and urban design and planning.
 It includes more than forty thousand books and bound periodicals, over three hundred currently received serial titles and almost eight thousand items in microform and other formats.

-Archnet, based in G051 Architecture Hall, is a design studio technology services group within the College of Built Environments.
-It provides technology and design studio computing resources, with support for Windows XP Pro, Mac OS X design studio workstations, personal computers, design applications, laserjet printers and plotters, and student software for use while connected to the Archnet network domain.
+Archnet, based in G51 in Architecture Hall, is the technology services lab within the College of Built Environments.
+It provides technology and design studio computing resources with support for both Windows and Mac OS platforms.
+Within the lab are design studio workstations, personal computers, laserjet printers and plotters, and student software for use while connected to the Archnet network domain.

 Integrated Design Lab